Skip to content

 Display name Free-form.
 Shown as the menu group header (Local . <name>).

-Kind Ollama or OpenAI-compatible.
+Kind Ollama, LM Studio, or OpenAI-compatible.
 Switching kinds swaps the default base URL hint.

-Default model / Model For Ollama: optional fallback when /api/tags fails.
+Default model / Model For Ollama and LM Studio: optional fallback when discovery fails.
 For OpenAI-compatible: required.

 Requires auth token Toggle.
 When on, reveals a SecureField for a bearer token.